 Make checks payble to Earthshine Nature Programs

-Snake Tracks, like Turtle Tracks, is also a wildlife conservation, research and environmental education program that is studying the Timber Rattlesnake.
-Currently, we are following the movements of two wild rattlesnakes with radio telemetry techniques in order to learn more about their natural movements in the deep forests near Earthshine.
-We have named the male snake Utsa'nätï --the Cherokee word for Rattlesnake and the female Zoe.
-We plan to follow them for several years in order to learn all that we can about their travels and to educate you on the interesting, beautiful and greatly misunderstood life of the Timber rattlesnake.
-We will bring you updates on their travels on their blog in the form of photos, videos and maps but unlike Turtle Tracks we do not plan to take folks into the field in search of him or reveal their exact locations...for obvious reasons.
-Follow in Snake Tracks on their website.
+Snake Tracks, like Turtle Tracks, is also a wildlife conservation, research and environmental education program that is studying the Timber Rattlesnake and Rat snake.
+Currently, we are following the movements of one wild Rat snakes with radio telemetry techniques in order to learn more about its natural movements in the deep forests near Dupont Forest.
+We plan to follow him for several years in order to learn all that we can about his travels and to educate you on the interesting, beautiful and greatly misunderstood life of these special creatures.
+We will bring you updates on his travels on in the form of photos, videos and maps.

 Visit Us Today!

-All visits to the Nature Center are COST FREE! ...donations are gladly accepted.
+All visits to the both Nature Centers are COST FREE but donations are gladly accepted.

-The Earthshine Nature Blog is an email based free blog that that follows the Turtle Tracks, Snake Tracks projects and other nature happenings at Earthshine Nature.
+The Earthshine Nature Blog is a free online blog that that follows the Turtle Tracks, Snake Tracks projects and other nature happenings at Earthshine Nature.
 To read and follow the blog just click here.